Looking for a great family activity in Salt Lake City?

 When you're finished with Native Voices, look for the weather station and outdoor patio, which offers excellent views of Salt Lake City and the Oquirrh Mountains.
 There is indoor and outdoor seating, so you can relax and appreciate those views (if your kids slow down that long) no matter what the weather.

 The Natural History Museum of Utah hosts several special exhibits throughout the year.
 These are usually high-tech, interactive exhibits about fascinating topics.
-In the past, we've visited special exhibits about Extreme Mammals, Extinct Animals and the History of Chocolate.
+In the past, we've visited special exhibits about the Mayans, Extreme Mammals, Extinct Animals and the History of Chocolate.
 I'm pretty sure that last one was my favorite.

 These exhibits are generally included with admission.
 Be sure to check out whatever special exhibit is available during your visit!